An educational resource highlighting the voices of those directly and indirectly affected by police violence.

 Everything you need to learn to plan, teach, and advocate for reparations for Black people in the United States

-Calculating the worth of land promised to freed slaves
+A forensic economics approach to calculating the worth of land promised to freed slaves

 Explore slave narratives at the Smithsonian